taylormbruno/employeeDirectory/README.md

 Use the search bar at the top of the page to search through the employee's names and emails.

-Use the sort buttons next to the desired column to sort the list into Ascending order.
+Use the sort buttons next to the desired column to sort the list into ascending order.
+Click the icon a second time to sort the field in descending order.

 ## Getting Started: Locally
 To run this app locally, be sure to `npm install` first.